3mdeb/verified-boot/measured_boot.md

 against the one saved in a PCR as any change to the chain of measured components will result in a different hash value in the end.

-Comparing the values in PCRs to some well-known ones allows to verify the integrity of all the components measured during the process of measured boot in one operation.
+Comparing the values in PCRs to some well-known ones allows verifying the integrity of all the components measured during the process of measured boot in one operation.

 ### Root of Trust for Reporting

-The TPM allows to ensure the integrity and authenticity of the data read from its storage.
+The TPM allows ensuring the integrity and authenticity of the data read from its storage.
 Because of that it can act as the
 Root of Trust for Reporting of the data stored in the TPM's storage.